StonehearthACE-team/stonehearth_ace/README.md

 ## Support

-Thank you for your interest in contributing to ACE!
+Thank you for your interest in contributing with ACE!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/K3K0GRWJT)